dschanoeh/Kayak/doc/CanOverEthernet.md

 information, alive).
 The following bits have a different meaning which is defined in the following subsections for each frame type.
 The formats are designed to always have a length that is divisible by 8 bit.
-Data is mostly aligned to byte borders to allow easy handling without shifting especially for mikrocontroller applications.
+Data is mostly aligned to byte borders to allow easy handling without shifting especially for microcontroller applications.

 Frame types
 ============